broadinstitute/gtex-viz/README.md

 ### How to run the visualization demos locally
 #### Prerequisites
-* Access to the internet for obtaining demo data from the GTEx web services.
+* Access to the internet, for real-time data retrieval from the GTEx web service and external library dependencies.
 * A modern web browser.
 #### Launching the demo
 In the repo's root directory, start up the simple Python HTTP server included in the repo, and specify a port (e.g. 8000):